Today's Articles

 June Jordan was born on this date in 1936.
 She was a Black writer and educator.

 Born in Harlem, New York, Jordan was the daughter of Granville and Mildred Jordan, Jamaican citizens.
 Her father was a night-shift postal worker, and her mother was a nurse.
 When she was five, the family moved to the Bedford-Stuyvesant area of Brooklyn.
-During high school, she was "completely immersed in a white universe" while a student at Milwood High School and Northfield School for girls in Massachusetts.
+She was "completely immersed in a white universe" while a student at Milwood High School and Northfield School for Girls in Massachusetts during high school.
 It was at Northfield that Jordan "discovered her poetic voice."
 Her home circumstances were a source of conflict and anguish because of her father's physical abuse and her mother's denial.

 During these times as a young girl, Jordan's father taught her how to box; she has been fighting ever since.
 This environment resulted in Jordan's writing extensively about her parents and their positive and negative influences.
 In 1953, Jordan enrolled at Barnard College.
 Two years later, she married Michael Meyer, a white student.
 While her husband completed graduate studies at the University of Chicago, Jordan continued her studies there until 1956, when she went to Barnard College, where she remained for a year.
 In 1958, she gave birth to her only child, Christopher David Meyer.